 - The prediction must be sealed in an envelope

-- The prediction would be held over night by the Nottinghamshire Police
+- The envelope would be held over night by the Nottinghamshire Police

 - The envelope would have identifiable markings placed on it by the police